int19h/jbomohi/dict/cfilyfacki/comments.md

 almost equivalent to just deleting words.
 What would others do when they try to find a word for a concept they need and fail to find it?

+## 2014-02-27T11:02:10Z — selpahi (comment 1011, on definition 53109, in reply to 1008)

+Re: Not lowest scoring lujvo

+Wuzzy wrote:
+> selpahi wrote:
+> > Wuzzy wrote:
+> > > Jbovlaste only should have the lowest scoring form of a lujvo.
+> Jbovlaste
+> > > tells you that every time you want to create a new word.
+The lowest
+> > > scoring form for this is not “cfilyfacki” but “{cfifa'i}”.
+> >
+> > So you also reject {ci'omle} because {citmle} has a better score?
+> Yes.
+I reject it being in the dictionary.
+> However, this does NOT mean that I reject “ci'omle” _in general_.
+>
+> > What is
+> > the benefit of such a policy?
+> To avoid reduncancy in jbovlaste.
+Consider the opposite case: You include
+> every possible word form of a given lujvo.
+But everything is treated in
+> jbovlaste as if it were a completely different word.
+This would mean
+> you’d repeat the definition over and over again.
+And if you want to edit
+> something, you would have to edit the other definitions as well.
+It is
+> very easy to become inconsistent then.
+To make life easier, the dictionary
+> only includes the lowest-scoring form.
+It is assumed the user can infer
+> all the other valid forms of the lujvo.
+The definition applies to all
+> lujvo forms equally.

+Okay, this is a valid point.
+Under the current rules, every two lujvo that contain rafsi of the same words in the same order are considered the same word, so it would be easier to have them organized more automatically.
+However, jbovlaste has no such feature, and it also doesn't seem to happen very much that multiple forms are added.

+> > If lots of people prefer the sound of
+> > {ci'omle}, why should the score  matter?
+> The score only matters for dictionary purposes.
+In actual speech, the
+> score does not matter.

+Sure, but apparently the scoring algorithm can sometimes prefer words that humans don't prefer.
+When that happens, maybe we (the speakers) should have a bigger say than an artificial algorithm (whose initial purpose it was to make the shortest and most pleasing forms get the best scores).
+This sort of thing doesn't happen so often that adding an alternative form causes a lot of extra effort.
+I can think of {ci'omle} and {je'umlu}, which some people prefer because they get rid of the "tml" cluster, or because they don't like {cit} in the word for "cute".

+> What about this compromise?: If you want a certain word form to be
+> included, mention it in the notes instead of creating an entire new entry.
+> Here’s an example: {malgli} (mentions “malglico”).
+There is no entry
+> for “malglico” because it is not needed.

+That would be an option.

+> > "The CLL says X so anything else is completely wrong and evil"
+> and
+> > I find this attitude very destructive.
+> I understand.
+This is a big topic and perhaps I will explain myself on the
+> mailing list in detail.

+Okay.
+It's not a very fun topic, though. :)